What Are My Rights on Moving Home During the Pandemic?

 At True Solicitors we will help our clients by:

-• Continuing to support the sales of unoccupied properties as far as possible.
+- Continuing to support the sales of all properties.

-• We will advise our clients who are ready to move not to exchange contracts on an occupied property unless they have made explicit provision for the risks presented by the virus.
+- Doing what we can to promote flexibility and make provisions for the risks presented by Covid-19.
+This includes advising our clients who are in the position to move, to not exchange contracts on a property, unless they have made explicit provisions for the risks presented by the virus.

-If your home is currently on the market and someone puts an offer in to buy it, you can still accept their offer.
-It is however, important to be aware that the selling process will take longer than usual at this time.
+It is possible to make and accept offers as normal.
+It is however, important to be aware that the buying/selling process will take longer than usual at this time.

 5. Can I still exchange a contract?

-It is still possible to exchange contracts at this time, nevertheless the government advises that:
+It is still possible to exchange contracts at this time, nevertheless there could be delays in the moving date should any of the parties involved in the chain become ill with coronavirus.

 6. Can I still hire a removal company?